tcheukueppoo/maat/docs/gc.md

 **What happens when we encounter a shared black object we don't own?**

-Whether in the worklist or share worklist, a shared black object we don't own is already reachable to the maatine that owns it and will not appear in the maatine's LSO which is why we just have to simply ignore it, if the shared black object is linked to any object we own, the gc for that maatine will make sure it sends it to our share worklist.
+Whether in the worklist or share worklist, a shared black object we don't own is already reachable to the maatine that owns it and will not appear in that maatine's LSO which is why we just have to simply ignore it, if the shared black object is linked to any object we own, the gc for that maatine will make sure it sends it to our share worklist.

 **What happens when we encounter a shared gray object we don't own?**